A general fluid-sediment mixture model and constitutive theory: Results

 Figure \ref{Fig: pailha_plots}a) shows the measured internal friction angle $\tan(\theta)$ plotted against the experimental inertial number $I_b$.
 Assuming that all measurements were taken when the flows had reached steady state, $\tan(\theta) \approx \mu$ with $\mu$ given in \eqref{Eqn: steady_shear_boyer_mu}.
 Fitting this equation to the data, we find the following material parameters,

 Figure \ref{Fig: pailha_plots}c) shows a set of flow onset measurements.
 At the transition from the ``No flow" state to the ``Flow" state, $\tan(\theta) \approx \mu_1 + \beta$.
 We assume that near the onset of flow $I_m = 0$.
-Therefore, the slope of the transition line between flowing and non-flowing behavior will be given by the sum $K_3 + K_4$.
-Fitting a slope to the data, we find, $K_3 + K_4 = 4.715$.
-Since the difference between $K_3$ and $K_4$ is difficult to determine experimentally and the rate of compaction in these flows is small (the $K_5$ term), we let,
+Therefore, the slope of the transition line between flowing and non-flowing behavior will be given by $K_3$, and since the rate of compaction in these flows is small (the $K_4$ term), we let,

 With the parameters above determined for glass beads, we can now simulate other experiments which use similar mixtures.
 The remaining parameters ($\rho_s$, $\rho_{0f}$, $\eta_0$, and $d$) are determined by the specific materials used in the relevant experiments.